-Now be honest… Does your WordPress Blog suck?
-No, really — honest!
+Be honest… Does your WordPress blog suck?
+No, really — be honest.

-What I find surprising is these folks are intent on making their riches based on what they are willing to do, spend and learn.
-Not what is required, necessary and standard and customary.
-They’ll only make the effort on their terms — and they expect to reap the rewards similar to the rare Bloggers who work at their craft 12 hours a day for years to make the big bucks.
+What surprises me is these folks are intent on making their riches based on what they are willing to do, spend and learn.
+Not on what is necessary, standard, and customary.
+That’s a pretty big difference.

 having no like or equal; unparalleled; incomparable